 - Children’s has been named one of the only pediatric Diagnostic Imaging Center of Excellence (DICOE) programs in the country and the only program in Georgia.

-- Children’s is accredited by the American College of Radiology (ARC), demonstrating our commitment to quality care and patient safety.
+- Children’s is accredited by the American College of Radiology (ACR), demonstrating our commitment to quality care and patient safety.

 - Children’s is recognized as a Center of Excellence in Pediatric Sedation by the Society of Pediatric Sedation (SPS).

 Helping make your child as comfortable as possible